ChronoSheets/ChronoSheets-Python-Client/docs/OrganisationGroupUsersApi.md

 # Enter a context with an instance of the API client
 with ChronoSheetsAPI.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = ChronoSheetsAPI.OrganisationGroupUsersApi(api_client)
+    api_instance = organisation_group_users_api.OrganisationGroupUsersApi(api_client)
-    x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+    x_chronosheets_auth = "x-chronosheets-auth_example" # str | The ChronoSheets Auth Token
+    request = SetOrganisationGroupUsersRequest(
+        organisation_group_id=1,
+        csv_user_ids="csv_user_ids_example",
-request = ChronoSheetsAPI.SetOrganisationGroupUsersRequest() # SetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
+    ) # SetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
 Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update.
 CsvUserIds is a comma separated list of User Ids, e.g. 1,2,3,4

+    # example passing only required values which don't have defaults set
     try:
         # Set the users who belong to an organisation group.
 Requires the 'ManageOrganisationGroups' permissions.
         api_response = api_instance.organisation_group_users_update_organisation_group_users(x_chronosheets_auth, request)
         pprint(api_response)
-    except ApiException as e:
+    except ChronoSheetsAPI.ApiException as e:
         print("Exception when calling OrganisationGroupUsersApi->organisation_group_users_update_organisation_group_users: %s\n" % e)
 ```